LauraMansier/lauramansier.github.io/_posts/2024-01-12-impact-investing.md

 #### Returns of sustainable funds vs. other funds in the U.S 2019-2021
 <img src="Pictures/sustainable-vs-unsustainable-investing.png" title="Returns of sustainable funds vs. other funds in the U.S 2019-2021">
-_Source: Girls just wanna have impact funds from **[Female Invest](https://www.femaleinvest.com/)** Data from: dbSustainability - Are we at an inflection point for a major advance in ESG fund launches?
+_Source: Girls just wanna have impact funds from **[Female Invest](https://www.femaleinvest.com/)**.
+Data from: dbSustainability: Are we at an inflection point for a major advance in ESG fund launches?
 September 2021.
 Fig. 9 (Source: Morningstar Direct, Deatsche Bank_

 ## Before we start